threeport/threeport/cmd/kubernetes-runtime-controller/README.md

 Manage Kubernetes clusters as runtime environments for workloads.

-Here you will find the main package for the threeport kubernetes runtime controller.
+Here you will find the main package for the Threeport Kubernetes runtime controller.
 It is responsible for reconciling KubernetesRuntimeDefinition and KubernetesRuntimeInstance objects.
 It serves as an abstraction to cloud-provider specific implementation details so that users can declare a